 If someone makes a purchase as a result of your affiliate URL, you’ll get a cut of the profit.
 To get started, you simply need to join a program, such as Amazon Associates:

 Then you can add the merchant’s links to your website.
 You can insert these URLs to a specific WordPress page or post, or embed them in your site’s recurring elements.
-This includes your headers, footers, widgets, and menus.
+This includes your headers, footers, widgetsA widget is a small block of content that performs a specific function and can be added to certain areas of a ...
+More, and menusIn WordPress, a menu is a collection of links that are displayed as a navigation menu on a website.
+Menus are ...
+More.
 The latter can be an easy way to ensure that every web page has the potential to generate revenue.

 There are also WordPress plugins designed specifically to help affiliate marketers monetize their content.
 For example, you can use Pretty Links to associate each affiliate URL with a specific keyword or phrase.
 Pretty Links will then scan your site and automatically embed the appropriate affiliate link into each instance of this keyword or phrase.
 This solution is perfect if you have a lot of pre-existing content.

 Many businesses rely on bookings to generate income.
 This includes appointment-based businesses, such as hairdressers and personal trainers, and those in hospitality industries like hotels and restaurants.

 Increasingly, busy customers prefer to schedule their appointments electronically rather than speaking to someone on the telephone or visiting the business in person.
 If your revenue is directly tied to the number of appointments you receive, it’s wise to accept online bookings.